 Plutarch reports that upon being congratulated on his victory Pyrrhus responded “If we are victorious in one more battle with the Romans, we shall be utterly ruined.”
-This phrase and battle is considered to be the origin of a pyrrhic victory.
+Historians consider this phrase and battle as the origin of a “pyrrhic victory.“

-Pyrrhus himself had been wounded in the battle and he yet again lost many experienced men and key leaders.
+Pyrrhus himself suffered wounds in the battle and he yet again lost many experienced men and key leaders.

 After the Epirotes recovered, they found they had outstayed their welcome in Tarentum.
 The Greek states did not favor Pyrrhus’ dictatorial leadership style and their ingratitude caused him to answer the call of Sicilian Greek cities in their conflicts against Carthage.